Jump to the main content block

 4. Credit Requirements

 1. This program consists of required courses and elective courses.
-The minimum course requirement for the IMTH degree is 30 credits, including a 6-credit thesis undertaken at NKUHT.
+The minimum course requirement for the IMTH degree is 36 credits, including a 6-credit thesis undertaken at NKUHT.
+Of these, 15 credits are required courses, and 21 credits are elective courses.
+(Applicable to Academic Year 2026)

-3. IMTH students can also take interdisciplinary graduate school courses with the approval of the director or thesis advisor and will be included in the calculation of graduation credits.
+3. Students can also take interdisciplinary graduate school courses with the approval of the director or thesis advisor and will be included in the calculation of graduation credits.
 Special cases may be deliberated in the IMTH regular meeting.

 5. Academic Activity Credits: